-Peretz's research focuses on anti-sexist and anti-violence activism, through an intersectional feminist lens.
-Peretz's overarching themes in writings include masculinity norms, violence prevention strategies and programmes, intersecting social identities (race, class, gender, sexuality, religion, etc), feminist theory and social movements.
-Peretz is a faculty member in Sociology and Women's and Gender Studies.
+Peretz's research focuses on men's anti-sexist and anti-violence activism, through an intersectional feminist lens.
+Overarching themes in Peretz's writings include masculinity norms, violence prevention strategies and programmes, intersecting social identities (race, class, gender, sexuality, religion, etc), feminist theory and social movements.

 In the News

 Discusses men's relationships to gender-based violence (GBV) which have long been an area of sociological inquiry, but until recently men have primarily been framed as perpetrators of violence against women.
 Describes recent research on men and GBV and how it has broadened to include studying men as victims/survivors, as investigators and law enforcement officers, as passive or active bystanders, and as allies in working to address this social problem.